Understanding Your Building's Strength: The Structural Survey Report

 • Who: Chartered Building Surveyor

 • Focus: Covers broader conditions of a property.
-They do not only check the structure but also the electrical system, plumbing, insulation, and more general issues.
+They do not only check the structure.
+They also check the electrical system, plumbing, insulation, and more general issues.

 • Purpose: If you want to check the condition of your whole property and not just the structure’s strength, you should choose a building surveyor.
 Examples of properties that need building survey include: